kaylasween/accessibility/README.md

 <h2>Talks</h2>
 You can see my talk from the July Jackson Area Web and App Developer Meetup in my <a href="https://github.com/kaylasween/jawad-july-19-pour">jawad-july-19-pour</a>.

+<h2>Other Resources</h2>
+<h3><a href="https://dequeuniversity.com">Deque University</a></h3>
+Deque University offers web accessibility and PDF/Document accessibility training.
+They also offer a International Association of Accessibility Professionals (IAAP) certification.